codeandtheory/strategy-dashboard-new/DATABASE_SETUP.md

 # Database Setup Instructions

+## Common Database Errors and Fixes

-## Fix: Missing Birthday Column Error
+### Error 1: Missing Birthday Column

 If you're getting the error: **"Could not find the 'birthday' column of 'profiles' in the schema cache"**, you need to add the missing columns to your Supabase database.

+### Error 2: Check Constraint Violation

+If you're getting the error: **"new row for relation 'profiles' violates check constraint 'profiles_role_check'"**, you need to remove the check constraint from the `role` column.

 ### Steps to Fix: